Maxmanlz-Casual/VecnaWiki/content/Notes/Being summoned.md

 	- Only a single bedroom left
 		- Couches are very plush
 	- Has the portal that we use
-- Told us to seek out Stramnirr and Gemgrove's Consortium of Armorers and Bladesmiths
+- Tasha told us to seek out Stramnirr and Gemgrove's Consortium of Armorers and Bladesmiths
-	- There is something that we need there
+	- There is something that we need there possibly
+- Inside the store we find a cool sword or something I lost focus for a second
+- There is an elf shopkeeper Kelric gemgrove 3rd generation
+- 7th Generation dwarf Tonir Stramnirr
+- We step through the portal after returning to the sanctum and find ourselves in the underdark
+- In the large foyer we find lots of humanoid skeleton remains
+	- We see something glowing on the northern wall
+	- East are doors
+	- South west is a shrine
+- Heading north we see some rubies that have magic on them
+	- Both of them are evocation
+- South are a bunch of gross stuff on a shrine
+	- Withered bloody parts
-	-
+	- baubles etc